Information to ease the process

 Wills and estates

-If the person had a will, the executor will use it to manage the estate and settle affairs.
-If there’s no will, the process can take longer and may require mediation within the family.
-Sorting personal belongings and property can be emotionally challenging – seek support from family or friends where possible.
+If a will exists, the executor will manage the estate and settle outstanding affairs.
+Without a will, the process can take longer and may require family mediation.
+Sorting through personal belongings can be emotionally difficult.
+Lean on those around you where you can.

 Looking after yourself